Private, In-Home Tutoring in Sanford, Maine

-SchoolTutoring Academy’s tutoring programs for Sanford students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sanford, Maine students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools in York County follow a curriculum that is carefully aligned with standards guidelines set forth by the state of Maine.
 The goal is to ensure that all students receive a quality education that prepares them for college and employment.
 Skills in mathematics, science, technology and engineering are extremely important in the global employment markets that have allowed us to blend due to technological advances.
 It is important for students to develop efficiency in these subjects to prepare them for the world of college and careers that await after high school.

 We currently cover the following Sanford-area school district: Sanford School Department.

 Educating Our Parents: Understanding the Sanford District Curriculum

 The Language Arts/Literacy program is an especially critical aspect of your child’s education because literacy skills are essential for academic success in all other core disciplines.
 Students learn basic literacy skills in kindergarten, such as letter recognition and sounds, along with listening and comprehension skills.
 As students progress through the grades they learn new and more complicated skills enabling them to analyze and evaluate literary and informative text.